 Disadvantages of migration :

-● A notable delay on the Front Office part, which makes it difficult to build a personalized user experience
+● A notable delay on the Front Office part, which makes it difficult to build a personalised user experience

 ● The slow down of "monolithic" architecture makes innovation difficult